SteCiu01/DAX-and-Data-Modelling/DAX-Codes/Distinct Combination Counting via Virtual Tables/README.md

-# Virtual Tables for Counting Distinct Combinations of Items
+# Distinct Combination Counting via Virtual Tables

+Resolve over-granularity issues by generating virtual tables at the desired level to count distinct item combinations.

 Let'simagine we have the facts_sales_table as below: